How to Replace a Circuit Breaker: A Professional’s Guide

 - Can I replace a Federal Pacific breaker with a modern one?

-- No. You should never attempt to retrofit modern breakers into a Federal Pacific electrical panel.
-These panels and their Federal Pacific breakers have a flawed design.
-The only safe and code-compliant solution is a complete electrical panel replacement by a qualified electrician.
+- No. You should not retrofit modern breakers into an installation where the panel or listed documentation does not support them.
+For panels with known unsafe performance or without listed replacement devices, the safe and code-compliant solution is a complete electrical panel replacement by a qualified electrician.

 - What’s the difference between a main breaker panel and a sub panel?

 - A main breaker panel (e.g., a 200 amp electrical panel) is where the main utility service connects to the building.
 A sub panel (or electrical sub panel) is a secondary panel fed from a breaker in the main panel.
-A key difference in sub panel wiring is that the neutral and ground bars must be kept separate (unbonded), unlike in most main panels.
+A key difference in sub panel wiring is that the neutral and ground bars must be kept separate (unbonded) in the subpanel; the main bonding jumper is at the service equipment.

 - How do I perform routine load center maintenance?

 - Load center maintenance involves a scheduled shutdown for visual inspection, cleaning, and testing.
-This includes checking for signs of overheating or corrosion on the electrical bus bar, verifying terminal tightness with a torque screwdriver (infrared scanning is even better), testing GFCI/AFCI breakers, and ensuring the panelboard schedule is accurate.
-This is essential to fix electrical panel issues before they become critical.
+This includes checking for signs of overheating or corrosion on the electrical bus bar, verifying terminal tightness with a calibrated torque tool (infrared scanning is recommended for thermal inspection), testing GFCI/AFCI breakers as required, and ensuring the panelboard schedule is accurate.
+This is essential to identify and fix electrical panel issues before they become critical.